Word-of-mouth marketing is powerful.

 The platform boasts over 90 thousand influencers from all of the major social media platforms.
 They’re an all-in-one service offering influencer search, communication tools, analytics, and an influencer payment tool.

-Influencer Marketing Hub praises the platform for their clean user interface, saying:
+Influencer Marketing Hub praises the platform for its clean user interface, saying:

 If you’ve already got a brief written for a campaign you want to do, it would take roughly 10 minutes from the point of signup to publishing your campaign.
 Post for Rent accomplishes this by having an exceptionally clean interface for creating campaigns.
 The process is broken up into discrete steps, and the platform saves the brief as a draft every time you move on to the next page.